Widths of regular and context-free languages: Context-free languages

 \begin{lemma}Let $G$ be a CFG over $\Sigma$, $A$ some nonterminal and $w\in\Sigma^*$ such that $R_{A,w}(G)$ is not a chain.
 Then $\LL(G)$ has exponential antichain growth. \end{lemma} \begin{proof} We have $v,w,u,u'\in\Sigma^*$ and $u_1\not\sim u_2\in\Sigma^*$ such that $S\prodstar uAu'$, $A\prodstar v$, $A\prodstar wAu_1$ and $A\prodstar wAu_2$.
 Let Then $L_i$ is an antichain and $\bigcup_{i=1}^\infty L_i$ is an exponential antichain family. \end{proof}

-\begin{lemma}Let $G$ be a CFG over $\Sigma$ such that $L_A(G)$ and $R_{A,w}(G)$ are chains for all nonterminals $A$ and all $w\in\Sigma^*$.
-Then $\LL(G)$ has polynomial antichain growth. \end{lemma} \begin{proof} We proceed by induction on the number of nonterminals which appear on the right hand side of productions in $G$.
-Let $A$ be a nonterminal, and let $G'$ be the CFG obtained from $G$ by deleting all productions mentioning $A$ on the right hand side and changing the starting state to $A$.
+\begin{lemmarep}Let $G$ be a CFG over $\Sigma$ such that $L_A(G)$ and $R_{A,w}(G)$ are chains for all nonterminals $A$ and all $w\in\Sigma^*$.
+Then $\LL(G)$ has polynomial antichain growth. \end{lemmarep} \begin{proof} We proceed by induction on the number of nonterminals which appear on the right hand side of productions in $G$.
+Let $A$ be a nonterminal, and let $G'$ be the CFG obtained from $G$ by deleting all productions mentioning $A$ on the right hand side and changing the starting symbol to $A$.
 Let $L'=\LL(G')$.
 Then by the inductive hypothesis $L'$ has polynomial antichain growth; say any antichain family $L\subseteq L'$ has $|L|_{\leq k} < Ck^N$ for some fixed $C,N$.
+If $A$ is not the starting symbol, let $G''$ be the CFG obtained from $G$ by deleting all productions mentioning $A$, and let $L''=\LL(G'')$ (otherwise let $L'' =\emptyset$).
+By the inductive hypothesis $L''$ also has polynomial antichain growth.
 Now we have